 Easy DIY Bunny Food Easter Decor – Homemade Easter Decorations

 This bunny decor for Easter is one of my favorite Easter decoration ideas for a good reason.
 It’s super simple!
-You only need a few supplies to create a DIY home decor item you can use year after year!
+You only need a few supplies to create a DIY home decor (Six Dollar Family) item you can use year after year!
 As far as DIY home decor projects go, it’s one of the simplest I’ve ever had the pleasure of putting together!
 Once you give it a shot, I am positive you will agree.